 What is Ethereum?

 Ethereum, or the Ethereum Virtual Machine (EVM), is an attempt to build a new version of the internet.
-Rather than centralized hubs (or private companies) that control massive troves of personal data, Ethereum is designed to enable more decentralized information networks enabled by a series of distributed nodes and Ethereum wallets.
+Rather than centralized hubs (or private companies) that control massive troves of personal data, Ethereum is designed to create more decentralized information networks enabled by a series of distributed nodes and Ethereum wallets.

 The idea for Ethereum was developed in 2013 by Vitalik Buterin, who at the time was a computer programmer and contributor to Bitcoin Magazine.
 He was advocating for more functionality on the Bitcoin blockchain to make it easier for developers to build applications.